How Do Bitcoin Credit and Debit Cards Work

 Bitcoin Credit Cards

 There are currently no Bitcoin credit cards available, but they may be soon.
-Fold, a bitcoin-friendly shopping app, may release a Bitcoin rewards credit card as soon as July 2020.
+Fold, a bitcoin-friendly shopping app, is working on a Bitcoin rewards credit card.

 Blockrize is another company that may have a credit card released in 2020.
 An entrepreneur based in San Francisco is working on a credit card that offers cryptocurrency as a sign-up bonus for new cardholders similar to how other credit cards offer points or miles as a signup bonus.
 The card would pay 1% cryptocurrency rewards similar to how other rewards credit cards pay 1% cash back.
 There are more than 5,000 people on the waitlist, according to the card’s signup page.